-Natasha’s rugby career began at the age of 17 when her PE teacher suggested that she tried the sport.
+Natasha Hunt’s rugby career began at the age of 17 when her PE teacher suggested that she tried the sport.

-Her England dream became reality in the space of a few months as she progressed from the West Midlands trials, the high performance academy and trials for the England U20 squad.
+Her England dream became reality in the space of a few months as she progressed from the West Midlands trials, the high-performance academy and trials for the England U20 squad.

 Returning to 15s after the Olympics, she was awarded with a full-time professional EPS contract in September 2016 and was part of the squad that reached a second successive World Cup final in 2017, starting against New Zealand.

 41 points – 6T, 1C, 3PG.

 2011 USA(R), SA, C(R), C(R), F, NZ(1(R),2, 3(R) 2012 S, W, F, I, F, NZ(1,2,3) 2013 NZ(1R,2), F, C 2014 F, I, W(R), It RWC - Sam, Sp(R), C, I(R), C 2016 F, I(R), NZ, C(R) 2017 F, W, A(R), NZ RWC - I, USA, F, NZ.